Are you aware of how important it is to get enough potassium to be vibrantly healthy? Time to learn about what it is and does in your body.

-Although having ratio of potassium too high is rare, it is possible.
+Although having a ratio of potassium too high is rare but it is possible.
 It is usually due to other medical conditions such as diabetic kidney disease and Hypokalemia which is the inability of the kidneys to filter out excess potassium from the body.
 The consequences can be fatal.
-If potassium becomes too high one may feel some weakness, numbness and tingling and can cause an irregular heartbeat or a heart attack.
+If it becomes too high one may feel some weakness, numbness, and tingling and can cause an irregular heartbeat or a heart attack.
 Again, this is rare.

 If this is your condition, limit foods that are high in potassium.
 Here is a List of Food Very Low in Potassium.

 Caution: If you think you have a medical problem, consult your physician.
-There is as simple blood test to detect low or high levels of potassium.
+There is a simple blood test to detect low or high levels of potassium.

-Most people eat way too much salt, sugar, and fats–which are the only food substances with no potassium in them.
-The no-potassium foods are table salt, sugar, pancake syrups, hard candies, cornstarch, baking powder, shortening, and salad oils (peanut, olive, sesame, sunflower, safflower, corn, soybean and canola).
-So, if your diet is full of these, then you may be potassium deficient.
+Most people eat way too much salt, sugar, and fats–which are the only food substances that are no-potassium foods.
+These are table salt, sugar, pancake syrups, hard candies, cornstarch, baking powder, shortening, and salad oils (peanut, olive, sesame, sunflower, safflower, corn, soybean and canola).
+So, if your diet is full of these, then you may be deficient.

-My thoughts are that unless you do have a serious medical condition as talked about above, this need not be a problem if you eat a wide variety of whole foods, not stuff out of packages.
-This real food video and article explains real foods.
+My thoughts are that unless you do have a serious medical condition as talked about above, this need not be a problem if you eat a wide variety of whole foods, not the stuff out of packages.
+This real food video and article explain real foods.

 Top 5 High Potassium Foods

-To help you and make it easy I have made a 3 page list of the Highest Potassium Foods with two categories:
+To help you and make it easy I have made a list of the Highest Potassium Foods with two categories:

 - 20 Highest Potassium Foods